 5 Statistical inference

 In this chapter, we study statistical inference in the context of null hypothesis significance testing (NHST), which is the predominant paradigm in empirical accounting research.
 We examine NHST in fairly procedural terms without spending too much time justifying it.
-One reason for doing so is that, even if we simply accept NHST as a sensible approach to science, the way is NHST is used in practice is profoundly different from the way it was expected to be used when its epistemological foundations were set.1 So real problems with NHST exist long before reaching those foundations.
+One reason for doing so is that, even if we simply accept NHST as a sensible approach to science, the way NHST is used in practice is profoundly different from how it was expected to be used when its epistemological foundations were set.1 So real problems with NHST exist long before reaching those foundations.

 Another issue with NHST is that statistical inference in most settings is based on limit theorems—results from mathematical statistics that can require fairly advanced mathematics to prove—such as laws of large numbers and central limit theorems.2 To minimize the mathematical requirements here, we use simulations to illustrate ideas rather than trying to provide mathematically precise results.
 For readers looking to go deeper on either dimension, we provide a guide to further reading at the end of the chapter.